The Art of Indian Silk

 Initially woven on handlooms, the silk yarn is strong enough to be woven on the latest shuttle-less looms.

-Welcome to Catania Silk.
+Welcome to Catania Silks, where we celebrate the finest Indian silk traditions.
+Our authentic Varanasi silk and Banarasi silk fabrics represent the pinnacle of Indian silk craftsmanship.
 Silk is by far the strongest of all natural fibers and has excellent elasticity and resilience.
-It is also very light, soft and smooth and takes dyes extremely well.
+It is also very light, soft and smooth and takes dyes extremely well, making it perfect for traditional Indian silk sarees and contemporary fashion.

 Silk Qualities

-Silk resists mildew and damage by moths.
-It is non-flammable, though not fire-retardant.
+Our premium Indian silk fabrics resist mildew and damage by moths.
+They are non-flammable, though not fire-retardant.
 Silk can absorb moisture but loses some of its strength.
 Therefore, it is best dry-cleaned.
-All these qualities make it a highly desired fabric for elegant dresses and home décor.
+All these qualities make our Varanasi silk and Banarasi silk fabrics highly desired for elegant Indian silk sarees, traditional wear, and luxury home décor.
+Our Bengaluru silk mill ensures each piece meets the highest standards of Indian silk craftsmanship.